wchowdhu/masters-thesis-2019/README.md

-This repo contains my Masters thesis report and presentation
+This repository contains my Masters thesis report and presentation from 2019